mparker2/mparker_phd_thesis/chapter_4/text.md

 ### Protein motifs hardcode G4 forming potential into coding regions

 Our reverse translation method indicates that the PG4 forming potential of may arise from protein sequence, i.e. if protein sequence is evolutionarily constrained, then PG4s are hardcoded into the CDS.
-We performed an analysis of which protein motifs most often lead to two tetrad PG4s.
+We performed an analysis of which amino acid or amino acid pairs (which we refer to as protein motifs) most often lead to two tetrad PG4s.
 All overlapping PG4s and the G-runs that form them were predicted, and the amino acids which are encoded by each G-run was identified.
 The G-run was then classified as either hardcoded or not, depending on whether or not the same amino acids could be encoded differently without introducing a G-run in the same position.
 We also identified repetitive and non-repetitive G-runs.
 G-runs were considered repetitive if the protein motifs that they encode were the same for all G-runs in the G4.

 Our analysis shows that 58% of PG4 G-runs on the coding strand, and 48% on the template strand, are hardcoded.
 Of these hardcoded PG4s, around 51% and 60% are found in repetitive PG4s on the coding and template strand, respectively.
 On the other hand, most non-hardcoded PG4s on both strands are also non-repetitive (Fig \ref{hardcoded}a).
 This suggests the presence of a number of entirely hardcoded PG4s which are encoded by repetitive protein motifs.